MHT 1101 - Introduction to Mental Health Services

 MHT 2111 - Group Dynamics I

 Introduction to interpersonal dynamics in therapeutic groups.
 Awareness of group leadership skills and personal issues affecting participation.
-Laboratory group promotes personal learning while providing experiential awareness of stages of group development.
+Discussion groups promote personal learning while providing experiential awareness of stages of group development.
 History of the group work method.
 Factors in group composition.
 Professional ethics.
 Practice in group facilitation.
-Two classroom, two lab hours per week.

 MHT 2121 - Practicum I

 MHT 2130 - Fundamentals of Addiction Counseling CDCA Renewable

 Course provides 30 hours of chemical dependency specific educational content required for application for CDCA Renewable credential with the Ohio Chemical Dependency Professionals Board.
 Content included: Addiction and treatment knowledge, individual and group counseling, evaluation, service coordination, documentation and professionalism.
 Persons who currently hold a CDCA Preliminary with the State of Ohio may also take this course.

 MHT 2137 - Treatment Techniques in Substance Use Disorders

 Contemporary holistic treatment methods, including motivational interviewing.
 Models of treatment with individual, group, case management, intervention and families.
 Levels of care and stages of recovery.
 Ethical, legal and professional behaviors.

 MHT 2138 - Ethical Issues in the Helping Professions

 Ethical codes and responsibilities in the helping professions.
 Federal Confidentiality Regulations, case law, scope of practice, expectations of funding bodies and managed care.
 Principles of professional behavior with clients and self-awareness of their personal boundary and value concerns.
 Importance of cultural diversity.

 MHT 2211 - Group Dynamics II